abdelkimo/or-tools/doc_sources/MANUAL/source/manual/VRP.rst

     The *Vehicle Routing Problem* (VRP) is a Routing Problem seeking to service a number of customers with a fleet of (homogeneous or heterogeneous) vehicles starting from one depot.
 The basic idea is to service clients - represented by nodes in a graph - by the vehicles.
-Lots of real and industrial problems can be modelled like VRP.
-This problem can be traced back to the fifties (see [Dantzig1959]_ for instance).
+Lots of theoric and industrial problems can be modelled like VRP.
+This problem can be traced back to the fifties
+    (see [Dantzig1959]_ for instance).
 As it includes the TSP (a VRP with one vehicle) as a special case, it is a computationally complex problem.